michael2012z/BitBible/markdown/KJV/files/Gen.md

 25. And Methuselah lived an hundred eighty and seven years, and begat Lamech:

-26. And Methuselah lived after he begat Lamech seven hundred eighty and two years, and begat sons and daughters:Lamech: Heb.
-Lemech
+26. And Methuselah lived after he begat Lamech seven hundred eighty and two years, and begat sons and daughters:

 27. And all the days of Methuselah were nine hundred sixty and nine years: and he died.

 28. And Lamech lived an hundred eighty and two years, and begat a son:

-29. And he called his name Noah, saying, This same shall comfort us concerning our work and toil of our hands, because of the ground which the Lord hath cursed.Noah: Gr.
-Noe: that is Rest, or, Comfort
+29. And he called his name Noah, saying, This same shall comfort us concerning our work and toil of our hands, because of the ground which the Lord hath cursed.

 30. And Lamech lived after he begat Noah five hundred ninety and five years, and begat sons and daughters: